 Woodside Priory’s stated mission is “to assist students of promise in becoming lifelong learners who will productively serve a world in need of their gifts.”
-Priory students Chase Haegele and Mike Mellenthin got a head start that mission in 2006, when they researched and proposed a plan to install solar power on the Bay Area private school’s campus in the Bay Area.
+Priory students Chase Haegele and Mike Mellenthin got a head start on that mission in 2006, when they researched and proposed a plan to install solar panels on the private school’s campus in the Bay Area.

 Solar panels now span the Priory’s monastery, dorm and classroom buildings, in what is the largest solar installation by any private high school in the Bay Area.
-SolarCity also installed its SolarGuard monitoring system, which turn the solar arrays into a teaching tool, allowing students and faculty the ability to monitor the system’s production and environmental impacts, such as carbon offset and pollution reduction.
+SolarCity also installed its PowerGuide monitoring system, which turns the solar arrays into a teaching tool, enabling students and faculty to monitor the system’s production and environmental impacts, such as carbon offset and pollution reduction.
 Woodside Priory and SolarCity created a public link to the solar systems’ production on the school’s website.
-“The solar systems have inspired our students to learn